Nonmonotone local minimax methods for finding multiple saddle points: Preliminaries

 \end{theorem}

 Under assumptions of Theorem~\ref{thm:lmt}, there is a saddle point, as an unstable critical point of $E$, characterized as a local solution to the constrained local minimization problem

-with $\mathcal{M}=\{p(v):v\in \mathcal{V}_0\}$ serving as the solution submanifold.
-Thus, some descent algorithms can work for numerically finding such saddle points of the functional $E$ in a stable way.
-Consequently, Theorems~\ref{thm:lmt0} and \ref{thm:lmt} provide mathematical justifications for the LMM, which is a stable computational model for unstable solutions.
+with $\mathcal{M}=\{p(v):v\in \mathcal{V}_0\}$ serving as the `solution submanifold'.
+Thus, some descent algorithms can work for numerically finding saddle points of the functional $E$ determined by \eqref{eq:LMM2} in a stable way.
+Consequently, Theorems~\ref{thm:lmt0} and \ref{thm:lmt} provide mathematical justifications for the LMM.

+Last but not least, the LMMs are capable of selectively finding the saddle points with given MIs.
+Following the lines of Theorem~2.4 in \cite{Zhou2005MC}, we can prove that, under some conditions, the MI of a nondegenerate critical point $u_*=p(v_*)\notin L$ characterized by Theorem~\ref{thm:lmt0} or \ref{thm:lmt} is given as

+Thus, $L=\{0\}$, as the simplest case, usually leads to a saddle point with $\mathrm{MI}=1$.
+In general, to find a saddle point with a given $\mathrm{MI}=n>1$ by the LMMs, the $(n-1)$-dimensional support space $L$ needs to be prescribed.
+In our numerical experiments, $L$ is simply spanned by some of previously found critical points.